LucasOsco/AI-RemoteSensing/README.md

 If you have any questions or suggestions, please open an issue on this repository.
 We'd love to hear your feedback and ideas to make this resource even better!

-## Citing

-If you use this project in your research, please cite it as:

 ## How to Cite

 ```bibtex